INTRODUCTORY ECONOMICS - 2022/3

 Thus, the summative assessment for this module consists of:

-- Six weekly short quizzes worth 30% of the final grade, consisting of multiple choice questions.
+- Six weekly short quizzes worth 30% of the final grade so that students receive continuous graded feedback about their progress throughout the term.

-- A midterm test, consisting of short answer questions, covering the first half of the module, worth 20% of the final grade.
+- A midterm test worth 20% of the final grade.

-- Final exam, consisting of short and long answer questions, covering the entire module, worth 50% of the final grade.
+- Final exam covering the entire module worth 50% of the final grade.

 Formative assessment and feedback

-Students receive verbal feedback during lectures (in which multiple questions and real-world examples of the use of economics are discussed).
-They also have fortnightly seminar feedback sessions.
-For these, students are provided with a set of exercises relating to the lecture material which they solve independently or in teams.
-In these seminar feedback sessions, they receive feedback on their answers, and guidance on how these answers could be improved.
+Students receive verbal feedback during in person lectures and tutorial sessions.
+Students are provided with a set of exercises relating to the lecture material which they solve independently or in teams in preparation for the tutorials.
+In these seminar tutorials, they receive feedback on their answers, and guidance on how these answers could be improved.
 In addition to this, students receive guideline solutions online.
 Before the first weekly quiz and the midterm test, some sample questions are made available for students to familiarise themselves with the setup of these assessments.
-Feedback will be provided on the individual questions to the extent possible.
+Students also receive correct answers and feedback on weekly quizzes and assessments.

-- Introduce students to core elements of economic theory in order to prepare for the material in Micro I and Macro I.
+- Introduce students to core elements of economic theory in order to prepare for the material in Principles of Micro I and Macro in Semester 2 of first year.

-- To introduce students to the study of economics at a University level.
+- To introduce students to the study of economics at University-level.

 C - Cognitive/analytical